greut/li3_twitteroauth/README.md

 ## Description

-This plugin integrates the abraham's twitteroauth library to lithium, see the readme.wiki file for a proper documentation.
+This plugin integrates the Abraham's TwitterOAuth library to Lithium (Li3).

 ## Dependencies